 You’ll find plenty of Renaissance and Baroque biggies in the Accademia in Venice (Gallerie Accademia).
 Works by such masters as Veronese, Tiepolo, Bellini, and Titian grace the walls of this very walkable and enjoyable museum.
 It’s not too big and in my experience isn’t usually that crowded.

 That said, get tickets in advance to avoid line-ups, just in case.
 Check the gallery’s website for details.
+Or consider a private art & culture tour in the Dosodoru.
+Here’s an option from GetYourGuide:

 Using your vaporetto pass, hop on the vaporetto for a trip across the lagoon to the lovely island of Murano.
 It’s quite a long voyage and the lagoon can be choppy.
-If you can, snag a seat outside to guard against seasickness.

 Murano is the glass-blowing island and allegedly the best place to buy the distinctive Venetian blown glass.
-There are certainly plenty of shops there and the prices did seem to be a bit more reasonable than the prices at the tourist joints in Venice itself.
+There are certainly plenty of shops there and the prices do seem to be a bit more reasonable than the prices at the tourist joints in Venice itself.

 Enjoy a Glass-blowing Demonstration

-Upon arival, head for a glass-blowing demonstration.
+Upon arrival, head for a glass-blowing demonstration.
 It’s put on for the tourists, and our hand-scarred guy looked kind of bored as he dutifully blew, rotated, heated, and smashed a variety of glass ornaments.
-But I enjoyed the demonstration and recommend it to see how glass blowing is done.

 Browse the Shops